forrest-orr/DoubleStar/README.md

-by the LOCAL SERVICE account are provided with the SeImpersonate privilege by default (a sensitive privilege which allows its owner to impersonate the security context of any user whose token they can obtain/forge, or who connects to their processes via an RPC client (both named pipes and ALPC have APIs which provide impersonation functionality).
+by the LOCAL SERVICE account are provided with the SeImpersonate privilege by default (a sensitive privilege which allows its owner to impersonate the security context of any user whose token they can obtain/forge, or who connects to their processes via an RPC client - both named pipes and ALPC have APIs which provide impersonation functionality).

 When adapting my own variation of the Double Star exploit chain, my initial